Looking at your phone takes longer than you think

 Reading or sending a text takes five seconds on average, according to the NHTSA.
 The next time you are driving, try counting five seconds and see how far you travel.
 See how much you notice going on around you in those five seconds.
 Do this on your local residential streets and do it on interstate highways.
 It will give you an idea of just how vital it is to avoid using your phone when driving.

-If you are in a Seattle car crash caused by someone else, seek legal help to claim compensation.
+If you are in a Issaquah car crash caused by someone else, seek legal help to claim compensation.
 You may discover the other driver was distracted by their phone.

 Archives